hospitalsistersofstfrancis_vfdwcmvrnxfzeja9/Hospital_Sisters_of_St_Francis.js

 Our Lady of Telgte: History

 An image of the Pieta of Telgte is imprinted on the reverse side of our symbol.
 It reminds us of Our Lady of Grace Chapel (Telgte, Germany) where Father Christopher Bernsmeyer, OFM, welcomed young women to begin their life of caring for the sick on July 2, 1844.
-To learn about the Pieta, please click here.
+To learn about the pieta, please click here.

 divider